Grew up on Cape Cod, Mass. Army Vet., Fmr. Director of Energy Conservation programs, RE Agent, resides Space Coast, FL

 International Corporatism has become a monster that is tearing apart all societies and all nations that are not already strong non-democracies (such as China), of the hundred leading economies of the world today, more than 60 of them are Corporations, not Nation states, and that continues to weigh more and more in Corporation’s favor as the years go by.

-A few years back the Supreme Court ruled that Corporations themselves had the rights of people, the high court ruled that corporations have the right to spend money in candidate elections, one of many judgements in recent years that empowered Corporations in ways that were restricted for over one hundred years.
+A few years back the Supreme Court ruled that Corporations themselves had the rights of people, the high court ruled that corporations have the right to spend money in candidate elections, one of many judgments in recent years that empowered Corporations in ways that were restricted for over one hundred years.

 For 100 years, Corporations were not given any Constitutional right to directly involve themselves in politics.
 In 1907, following a corporate corruption scandal involving prior presidential campaigns, Congress passed a law banning corporate involvement in federal election campaigns.

-Then came Citizens United, and in 2010 the Supreme Court essentially reversed those protections installed more than 100 years earlier giving corporations full rights to spend money as they wished in candidate elections, federal, state and local.
+Then came Citizens United, and in 2010 the Supreme Court essentially reversed those protections installed more than 100 years earlier giving corporations full rights to spend money as they wished in candidate elections, federal, state, and local.

-In total, the growth of International Corporations wealth and power, and the removal of protections from them injecting their money and power into elections, means that the people, who are represented by the politicians of Nations, become less represented, less powerful, until they become little more than commodities whose importance depends as much on what they can purchase as what they can produce.
+In total, the growth of International Corporations wealth and power, and the removal of protections from them injecting their money and power into elections, means that the people, who are represented by the politicians of Nations, become less represented, less powerful until they become little more than commodities whose importance depends as much on what they can purchase as what they can produce.
 In short, as the corporations gain more power, and Nation states will continue to fail.

-The dangers of this are hidden by idealist talk of ‘One World’ of no cultures, no boundaries, no races.
+The dangers of this are hidden by idealist talk of "One World" of no cultures, no boundaries, no races.
 The corporations will never be responsive to the people’s wants or needs, they have no need to be, they are not beholden to any one geographical area, or one culture, they are beholden only to their own interests and profits.

 The very real threat is that the ‘One World’ will not lead to an uplifting of humanity, it will lead to its subjugation, its serfdom.
-If matter of race, religion, and nations will become irrelevant, it will only matter if you are of the 1% or if you are of the other 99%, you will either be one of the elite, or one of the commodities.
+If the matter of race, religion, and nations will become irrelevant, it will only matter if you are of the 1% or if you are of the other 99%, you will either be one of the elite or one of the commodities.

 © 2017 Ken Burgess